 Understand these three settings (Amount, Radius and Threshold) will allow you to know what you're actually doing when apply sharpening.

 Back To Step 1: Save and Save for Web

 When done editing, you probably want to save all the hard work you’ve done.
 In most cases, you want to save the file and export a copy (if you want to publish or share it online).

 Save basically saves the file back into the file format of the original image.
 If you shoot Raw, Photoshop will save it as a TIFF file because you can’t save adjustments in Raw file.
 But if the file you open up is already a TIFF (or other format), it will be saved back into the same file.

 Bear in mind that, in order to preserve all the layers so you can come back to re-edit, you should save it as either a TIFF or PSD file.
 Any other file formats will merge all layers into one permanently.

 Save for Web works slightly different from Save.
 Save for Web saves by creating a copy of the file into JPEG, PNG, GIF or BMP.
 If you want to share the photo on social media or websites, JPEG is the one to go for.

 Other features of Save for Web is you can resize the file and change the quality of JPEG to reduce the file size.

 How To Make Photos Look Professional In Photoshop?

-I didn’t find a simple and quick solution back then and I haven’t found one now (honestly, don’t think there is one exist).
+I didn’t find a simple solution back then and I haven’t found one now (honestly, don’t think there is one exist).